 Inside the tent there is a hook for a lantern on the ceiling and inner storage pockets as you would expect to find.
 The sleeping area is protected by Vango’s blackout technology which keeps the inside of the tent dark even in the sunlight.

-There is also a sewn-in groundsheet which prevents water and bugs from getting into the tent.
+There is also a sewn-in groundsheet that prevents water and bugs from getting into the durable tent.
 This is a rare feature in pop up camping tents, and something that really impressed us with the Vango Dart.

 Vango tents are designed to withstand rainy weather conditions.
 The fabric on the Dart has been treated to the same high standards giving it a hydrostatic rating of 3000mm.

 The carry bag that comes with the tent is slightly oversized to make packing the tent away even easier.
 This makes the Dart not only one of the easiest tents on the market to set up, but to put away as well.